-Reports from contacts in the Eighth District have been mixed since our previous survey.
-Manufacturing activity has continued to increase, while activity in the services sector has declined.
-Retail sales in October and early November decreased compared with a year ago, while auto sales increased over the same period.
-Home sales have declined across the District, while commercial and industrial real estate market conditions have been mixed.
-Lending at a sample of large District banks was mostly unchanged over the three-month period ending in October.
+The economy of the Eighth District has slowed since our previous report.
+Manufacturing activity has declined, while reports of activity in the services sector have continued to be mixed.
+Retail sales in September and October declined slightly over year-earlier levels, and auto sales increased over the same period.
+Residential real estate market activity has continued to decline, while commercial real estate market conditions have been mixed.
+Overall lending at a sample of large District banks was unchanged during the three-month period ending in October.

-Car dealers reported that sales in October and early November were up, on average, compared with year-earlier levels.
-About 54 percent of the car dealers saw increases in sales, while 29 percent saw decreases and 17 percent saw no changes.
-About 29 percent of the car dealers noted that used car sales had increased relative to new car sales, while 8 percent reported the opposite.
-Also, 20 percent reported an increase in low-end vehicle sales relative to high-end vehicle sales.
-Roughly 17 percent of contacts reported that their inventories were too low.
-A similar number of contacts reported that inventories were too high.
-The sales outlook among car dealers for the rest of the year was also positive.
-About 58 percent of the car dealers expect sales for the rest of the year to increase over 2009 levels, but 29 percent expect sales to decrease.
-The remaining 13 percent expect sales to be similar to last year’s.
+Car dealers in the District reported that sales in September and October were up, on average, compared with last year’s sales.
+About 46 percent of the car dealers surveyed saw increases in sales, while 33 percent saw decreases and 21 percent saw no changes.
+Twenty-five percent of the car dealers reported that new car sales had increased relative to used car sales, while 21 percent reported the opposite.
+Roughly 29 percent of contacts reported an increase in sales of low-end vehicles relative to high-end vehicles, while 13 percent reported the opposite.
+Thirty-three percent of the car dealers surveyed reported that their inventories were too low, while 13 percent reported that their inventories were too high.
+The sales outlook through the end of the year was somewhat optimistic: 50 percent of the car dealers expect sales to increase over 2010 levels, while 25 percent expect sales to decrease and 25 percent expect sales to be similar to last year’s sales.

 Manufacturing and Other Business Activity

-Services sector activity has declined since our previous report.
-Many contacts reported plans to decrease operations and lay off workers in the near future, while a smaller number of contacts reported plans to open new facilities and expand operations.
-Contacts in the architectural, government, education, gambling, transportation, and hotel services industries reported plans to decrease operations and lay off workers.
-Additionally, a firm in the entertainment industry announced plans to close its facility and lay off workers.
-In contrast, contacts in the health care, government, and business support services industries announced plans to expand existing operations and hire new employees.
+Manufacturing activity has declined since our previous report.
+Several manufacturers reported plans to close plants and decrease operations in the near future, while a smaller number of contacts reported plans to open plants or expand operations.
+Firms in the primary metal product, surgical appliance and supplies, small engine, paper, and cleaning compound manufacturing industries announced plans to decrease operations and lay off workers.
+Additionally, a major firm in the refrigeration equipment manufacturing industry announced plans to close a plant and lay off a large number of workers.
+In contrast, firms in the fabricated metal product, clothing, appliance, hair care product, and air conditioning manufacturing industries announced plans to hire new employees.